JetBrains/intellij-sdk-docs/tutorials/action_system/grouping_action.md

 ### Binding Action Groups to UI Components
 The following sample shows how to use an `<add-to-group>` element to place a custom action group relative to an entry in the **Tools** menu.
-The attribute `relative-to-action` references the action `id` for `PopupDialogAction`, which is not a native IntelliJ menu entry.
+The attribute `relative-to-action` references the action `id` for `PopupDialogAction`, not a native IntelliJ menu entry.
 Rather `PopupDialogAction` is defined in the same [`plugin.xml`](https://github.com/JetBrains/intellij-sdk-code-samples/blob/master/action_basics/src/main/resources/META-INF/plugin.xml) file.
 This group is placed after the single entry for the action `PopupDialogAction`, as defined in the tutorial [Creating Actions](working_with_custom_actions.md#registering-an-action-with-the-new-action-form).